truthcoin/www.truthcoin.info/_posts/2019-02-14-security-budget.md

 Merged-Mined Sidechains do whatever Altcoins can do, but without the need to purchase a new token.
 So they have infinitely lower exchange rate risk, and are more convenient for users.

 On top of that, MM SCs send all txn-fees they collect to Bitcoin miners.
-Under  Merged Mining](http://www.truthcoin.info/blog/blind-merged-mining/), they do this without requiring any users or miners to run the sidechain node software.
+Under [Blind Merged Mining](http://www.truthcoin.info/blog/blind-merged-mining/), they do this without requiring any users or miners to run the sidechain node software.

 A set of [largeblock sidechains](http://www.truthcoin.info/blog/gigachain/) could process very many transactions.
 In the next section, I will assume that the total Sidechain Network replaces VISA, (and VISA alone), and captures all of its transaction fee revenues.
 VISA is only a small percentage of the total payments market (which includes checks, WesternUnion, ApplePay, etc), but it is a good first look.